Geborgen/nordic-souls/README.md

 #### Leveling Freedom

 By default, Nordic Souls uses the vanilla leveling system, but the nuances of it can be changed.
 In the Leveling Freedom MCM, you can adjust the leveling curve by selecting a preset or adjusting your own values.
 This will change how fast you level up in relation to your current level.
 See the [mod page](https://www.nexusmods.com/skyrimspecialedition/mods/69589) for more information.

+#### SmoothCam

+The Octavian preset is enabled by default.
+There are a few other options you can try.
+If you add your own, pay attention to the slot number.

 ### Starting the Game